 Applying for a License

-If you wish to produce and market goods for sale or any other commercial venture using University of Houston trademarks, you must obtain a license agreement from the University of Houston’s licensing agency of record, CLC.
+If you wish to produce and market goods for sale or any other commercial venture using University of Houston trademarks, you must obtain a license agreement from the University of Houston’s licensing agency of record, Affinity Licensing.
 Licensees are obliged to pay a royalty for use of the University of Houston trademarks.

 The license agreement will specify:

 - Trademarks that can be used

 - Goods the licensee is authorized to produce

 - Authorized channels of distribution and sale for the goods

 Visit our licensing partner's site, Affinity Licensing, to begin the application process.